 - Move the water around in the mold to moisten it.
 Be sure to get the center tube if your pan has one.

-- Once you’ve wet the inside of the mold, leave the excess water to pool at the bottom of the mold.
+- Once you’ve wetted the inside of the pan, let the excess water pool at the bottom of the mold.

 - Pour the hot tembleque into the mold.
 Move the pot around the mold as you pour it to ensure it fills evenly.
 The water will rise around the pudding to create a barrier that will make de-panning easier.